Package 'gradeR'

 which_results

-Choose either "testing" or "gradescope" If equal to "gradescope" then the json file is written out to the directory that Gradescope expects.
+Choose either "testing" or "gradescope".
+If equal to "gradescope", the json file is written to /autograder/results/results.json.
 Otherwise, results.json is written to your current working directory.

 suppress_warnings